 After the period of schedule changing as described above, in order to drop a course, a student must apply for permission from the instructor.
 If a student drops a course with approval, he will receive a grade of "W" in the course.
-Students will not be allowed to drop a course after the twelfth week of the semester.
+Students will not be allowed to drop a course after 75 percent of the semester has passed.